Angels with Dirty Faces: Filming

 Principal photography began in June 1938 at Warner's Burbank studios, and finished a week behind schedule in August, due mostly to the time it took to shoot the scenes of Rocky's gunfight with police and his execution.

 Cagney's opening scene with the Dead End Kids took place in the basement of a deserted building.
 By this time, the Dead End Kids "had been throwing their weight around quite a bit with [other] directors and actors".
 As the scene was being shot, Leo Gorcey jokingly ad-libbed "he's psychic!, thereby throwing the rhythm of the scene right out the window, souring the whole thing very nicely".
 So in the next take, just before he said "come here, suckers," Cagney "stiff arm[ed Gorcey] right above the nose.
 His head went back [and hit] the kid behind him, stunning them both momentarily."
 Huntz Hall saw Gorcey being hit, and later recalled in 1978: "Leo hated [Cagney] for the rest of his life" after the incident.

 While filming Rocky's shootout with the police, one scene called for Cagney to be "right at the opening" as machine-gun bullets took out the windows above his head.
 At this point in his career, Cagney had experience with the unpredictability of using live gunfire and he later recalled that either "common sense or a hunch" made him cautious.
 He told Curtiz to "[shoot the scene] in process," and as he got out of the way, "Burke, the professional machine gunner, fired the shots".
 One of the bullets deflected hitting "the steel edge of the window," and going "right through the wall" where Cagney's head had been.
 This experience convinced Cagney that "flirting this way with real bullets was ridiculous".

 Rocky's execution was shot at the Sing Sing Correctional Facility.
-The death house featured in the film was designed by state architect Lewis Pilcher; it went into service in February 1922.
+The death house featured in the film was designed by state architect Lewis Pilcher.
+It went into service in February 1922.
 For years, viewers have wondered if Rocky really turns yellow as he is being strapped into the electric chair, or if he is faking it in order to keep his promise to Jerry.
 Cagney later said: "In looking at the film, it is virtually impossible to say which course Rocky took—which is just the way I wanted it.
 I played [the role] with deliberate ambiguity so that the spectators can [form their own opinions].
 It seems to me it works out fine in either case."

 Release

+Theatrical

 The film premiered on November 26, 1938, at the Majestic Theater in Reno, Nevada.
 Angels with Dirty Faces grossed $1.7 million from the worldwide box office, and is said to have been a financial success.
-Analysts claim that if it weren't for Angels with Dirty Faces and two other films directed by Curtiz that year (The Adventures of Robin Hood and Four Daughters), Warner Bros. would have lost a considerable amount of money, resulting in negative turnover for the company's 1938 fiscal year.
+Analysts claim that if it were not for Angels with Dirty Faces and two other films directed by Curtiz that year (The Adventures of Robin Hood and Four Daughters), Warner Bros. would have lost a considerable amount of money, resulting in negative turnover for the company's 1938 fiscal year.